Chie Matsui: International reception

 While in the early stage of her career, Matsui's installations consisted of various elements, but into the late 1980s, one can discern a trend of abstraction in her works.
-In her installation piece for the Aperto Section of the 44th Venice Biennale, The Water Goes Back Over Its Way, Matsui covered the floors and walls of the exhibition space with lead tiles.
+In her installation piece for the Aperto Section of the 44th Venice Biennale, Channel - With the Speed of Her Mind, Matsui covered the floors and walls of the exhibition space with lead tiles.
 In the middle of this space, she constructed a large white cube that had a hexagonal window that resembled a kaleidoscope.
 Around the perimeter of the lead tiled walls, she created thin and long plaster gutters that contained pieces of glass inside of them.
 In front of the white cube was a column of stacked hexagonal glass glued together and the floor was littered with fallen blue strings that she had tied to the steel equipment on the ceiling.

 In 1997, Matsui was included in a two-person exhibition at the Museum of Modern Art in New York City with fellow East Asian installation artist Bul Lee.
 Barbara London, associate curator of the museum's Department of Film and Video at the time of their exhibition, notes that installation art “recently emerged as a major avant-garde movement in Korea and Japan.
 It is the medium of choice for young artists who wish to break with institutionalized art forms prevalent in museums and gallery spaces… Women artists find installation especially attractive.
 It’s contemporary; no fossilized tradition sets its boundaries.
 No hierarchy, male or otherwise, dictates the rules of installation.
 Artists are free to use whatever materials they wish… In Japan and Korea, where social norms are narrowly defined, this freedom is liberating.”
 Matsui points a spotlight to the struggles that face women in Japanese society by including a sanmenkyo, a Japanese three-part folding vanity mirror, in her installation Labor, exhibited at MoMA, “an interface between a woman’s private persona and the restrained face she carefully arranges for public appearance.”